What You Need to Know About MO Adoption Requirements

 The adoption specialists at American Adoptions frequently hear questions about the adoption requirements in Missouri.
 Our adoption professionals have personal adoption experience that gives us firsthand perspect on what you’re going through.
 We understand you might have a lot questions about Missouri adoption requirements.
 The requirements for adopting a child vary depending on the type of adoption you’re pursuing and the adoption professional you choose to help guide you through the process.

 To help you learn about the necessary qualifications to adopt a child in Missouri, this article is split into two different sections: one that covers the requirements to adopt a child through private domestic adoption and one that covers the requirements to adopt a child through Missouri’s foster care system.

 Marriage Requirements: Many couples wonder, “Do you have to be married to adopt in Missouri?”
 Marriage is not a legal requirement for adoption in Missouri.
 However, many adoption professionals do ask that you meet certain marriage requirements to work with the agency.
 You can learn more about American Adoptions’ requirements for adoptive parents here.

 Age Requirements: If you’re wondering, “How old do you have to be to adopt?” the answer is that there is not a legal adoption age limit in Missouri.
-However, American Adoptions requests that adoptive families be between the ages of 22–50; age requirements vary slightly based on the adoption program you are pursuing, and exceptions may be made in some cases.
+However, American Adoptions requests that adoptive families be within a certain age range to join our program.
+You can learn more about American Adoptions’ requirements for adoptive parents here.